inivekin/abosa/abosa.typ

 sparse mentally and kept untapped, lacking any self-reliance with capacities quickly sapped?
-Why choose humdrum routine ennui, one whose tiresome as prospect?
+Why choose humdrum, routine ennui, one whose tiresome as prospect?
 Do not waste your power on me,
 I'm an often breaking object.
-What designed me, made me hungry, gave me instinct that defies me, though I deign to blunt it dumbly it's my base so I despise me.
+What designed me made me hungry, gave me instinct that defies me, though I deign to blunt it dumbly, it's my base so I despise me.
 Since I've been, it all has worsened,
 I was nothing and that was fine.